Calgary City Guide - RentSeeker.ca

 Neighbourhoods

-From to design district of the Beltline to the multicultural feel of International Avenue to the walkable neighbourhood of Marda Loop, Calgary’s neighbourhoods pack a lot of personality.
-Check out some of the notable neighbourhoods in the city
+From the design-focused Beltline district and the multicultural energy of International Avenue to the highly walkable Marda Loop, Calgary’s communities are full of distinct personality.
+Discover some of the city's most notable neighbourhoods below.

 Northeast